Alabama Beaches Family Vacations: Where Memories Last a Lifetime

-Now that we are all grown up and my dad has passed, those carefree summer days on the Gulf Coast are some of the memories I treasure the most.
-I think about all the laughs and lively dinners we had; the food we discovered and stuffed ourselves with; the cheesy souvenirs we bought; the sand castles we built; and the waves we conquered.
-They are memories we will always share as a family and we still talk about.
+Now that we are all grown and my dad has passed, those carefree summer days on the Gulf Coast are some of the memories I treasure the most.
+I think about the laughs and lively dinners we had; food we discovered and stuffed ourselves with; cheesy souvenirs we bought; sandcastles we built; and waves we conquered.
+They are memories we will always share as a family and still talk about.

 What are your favorite things to do, places to eat, attractions, etc.?